splunk/DECEIVE/README.md

 This version of DECEIVE simulates a Linux server via the SSH protocol.
 It will log all the user inputs, the outputs returned by the LLM backend, as well as a summary of each session after they end.
 It'll even tell you if it thinks a users' session was benign, suspicious, or outright malicious.

+⛔️⛔️ **DECEIVE is a proof-of-concept project.
+It is not production quality.
+Try it, learn from it, but be cautious about deploying it in a production environment.** ⛔️⛔️

 ## Supported Host Platforms
 DECEIVE is primarily developed on MacOS 15 (Sequoia), but it should work on any UNIX-like system which can run Python3.
 This includes other versions of MacOS, Linux, and even Windows (via Windows Subsystem for Linux).